 Apart from Christmas itself during the festive days Mexicans celebrate “Day of Innocent Saints” and Epiphany.
 Delicious dinners and gifts are a crucial part of Christmas celebrations as well.

 Brazil is a mixed country and thus has a mix of Christmas traditions as well.
 However, what is common here as well as church services and festive plays.
-Also, the celebration can be followed by fireworks and beautiful illumination.
+Also, the celebration with your Brazil bride can be followed by fireworks and beautiful illumination.

 The major thing to know about Brazil celebration is that people tend to have late dinner and give presents at Midnight.
 Usually, on Christmas, you will see a huge family-gathering, hear loud talks and enjoy tasty dishes.